Rhymlore/htcondor-web/experimental/ospool/byor/anvil.md

 	$ htcondor annex status example
 	Annex 'example' is not established.
-	You requested 2 machines for this annex, of which 0 are in established annexes.
+	You requested 2 nodes for this annex, of which 0 are in established annexes.
-	There are 0 CPUs in the established machines, of which 0 are busy.
+	There are 0 CPUs in the established nodes, of which 0 are busy.
 	1 jobs must run on this annex, and 0 currently are.
 	You made 1 resource request(s) for this annex, of which 1 are pending, 0 are established, and 0 have retired.

-Give Expanse a few more minutes to grant your request and then check again.
+Give Anvil a few more minutes to grant your request and then check again.

 	$ htcondor annex status example
 	Annex 'example' is established.
 	Its oldest established request is about 0.29 hours old and will retire in 0.71 hours.
-	You requested 2 machines for this annex, of which 2 are in established annexes.
+	You requested 2 nodes for this annex, of which 2 are in established annexes.
-	There are 136 CPUs in the established machines, of which 0 are busy.
+	There are 136 CPUs in the established nodes, of which 0 are busy.
 	1 jobs must run on this annex, and 0 currently are.
 	You made 1 resource request(s) for this annex, of which 0 are pending, 1 are established, and 0 have retired.